Wisconsin's 82nd Assembly district

-The 82nd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeast Wisconsin, the district comprises parts of southwest Milwaukee County and southeast Waukesha County.
-It includes most of the city of Franklin, the southern half of the city of Muskego, and much of the village of Greendale.
-The district is represented by Republican Ken Skowronski, since January 2014.
+The 82nd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeast Wisconsin, the district is entirely contained within central Waukesha County, including most of the city of Waukesha and part of the village of Waukesha.
+The district is represented by Republican Scott Allen, since January 2025; Allen previously represented the 97th district from 2015 to 2025.

-The 82nd Assembly District is located within Wisconsin's 28th Senate district, along with the 83rd and 84th Assembly districts.
+The 82nd Assembly district is located within Wisconsin's 28th Senate district, along with the 83rd and 84th Assembly districts.